Program Operations Manual System (POMS)

 dysfunction) that affects newborn infants and usually results in mental and physical

 disability.
-The severe early-onset form affects approximately 20 percent of infants
+The severe early-onset form affects approximately 20% of infants born

 |